INL/BlackLab/doc/index-formats/integrated.md

   * offset of field in termindex file (long)
   * offset of field in tokensindex file (long)

+This file will have an extension of `.blfi.fields`.

 ### termindex - where to find term strings

 **NOTE:** we don't store number of terms as it follows from the file size.
 If we decide to switch to using VInts, we could write the number of terms at the end of the file.
 We don't know it at the beginning, we can only iterate through terms at that time.